jimenaames/jimenaames/README.md

 ### 💻 About Me

 I’m a Computer Science student passionate about solving real-world problems through innovative technologies.
-My journey into tech was inspired by a desire to embrace challenges, celebrate my identity, and create inclusive solutions that serve everyone.
+My tech journey was inspired by a desire to embrace challenges, celebrate my identity, and create inclusive solutions that serve everyone.

-- Currently: AI Studio Fellow at DXC Technology, developing an AI-driven maintenance assistant to enhance operational performance.
+- Currently: AI Studio Fellow at DXC Technology that just developed an AI-driven maintenance assistant to enhance operational performance! (more details in my latest linked-in post)
 - Academic Journey: From switching to Computer Science early in college to excelling in my degree, I’m on track to graduate on time with a strong academic record.
 - Study Abroad: Explored Europe’s artistic and cultural richness while studying at Ghent University and refining my communication skills.
 - AI & Data Science: Completed the Break Through Tech AI Virtual Program from Cornell University.